If you are looking for an easy-to-grow herb, sage is such a good choice.

 Scientific Names: Salvia officinalis ‘Aurea’ and Salvia officinialis ‘Icterina’

-Golden sage has a less pungent flavor than typical garden sage, and oftentimes has a slight citrus flavor.
+Golden sage has a less pungent flavor than typical garden sage, and oftentimes can have a slight citrus flavor.

 Scientific name: Perovskia atriplicifolia

-An infusion of Russian sage has been used to treat colds, sore throats and coughs when added to beverages such as tea.
+Russian sage has been used to treat colds, sore throats, and coughs when added to hot tea and other drinks.

 Also known as: Italian aromatic sage